madanadi0305/JavaScript-Basics-and-Advanced-Strings/Wiki/task01.md

 # String Exercise 1

 **Open file named task01.js** and Write a JS function that returns the length of the string.
 If the string is empty, it returns zero.
-Use StringName.length to calculate the length of a string.
+Use StringName. length to calculate the length of a string.
 Sample Input: String = "Apple".
 Expected Output: 5.

 Hint: